madhava-sridhar/home-idea/README.md

 # Stair Case

-Explore possibility of do away with RCC Concrete Stair uses , possibly replace with supports integrated into wall , reused wood making the steps.
+Explore possibility of doing away with RCC Concrete Stair uses , possibly replace with supports integrated into wall , reused wood making the steps.

 # Compound wall
 Explore possibility of using construction rubble either using rubble bricks or mudcrete